zmkfirmware/zmk/docs/docs/faq.md

 Currently, ZMK only supports wireless split, but wired split is possible and we welcome contributions!

-### Pairing Split Keyboards

-Only the central half of a keyboard should be paired to a computer or device.
-The peripheral half will auto-connect to the central half via BLE and should _not_ be paired directly to a computer or device.

 ### Powering Split Keyboards

 Keyboard halves should be powered _independently_ of each other.